wp-plugins/envoke-supersized/readme.txt

 * The first publicly available version of the Envoke Supersized plugin

 == Upgrade Notice ==

+= 2.1.1 =
+Fixes a missing admin stylesheet

 = 2.1.0 =
 Version 2.1.0 adds thumbnails to the list of slides in the admin.